DevExpress-Examples/asp-net-mvc-round-panel-set-content/Readme.md

 **[[Run Online]](https://codecentral.devexpress.com/e4477/)**
 <!-- run online end -->

-The `SetContent` method allows you to define a content of DevExpress MVC extensions.
-This example demonstrates how to use this method overloads to define [RoundPanel](https://docs.devexpress.com/AspNetMvc/8976/components/multi-use-site-extensions/round-panel) content in the following ways:
+The `SetContent` method allows you to define the content of DevExpress MVC extensions.
+This example demonstrates how to use these method overloads to define [RoundPanel](https://docs.devexpress.com/AspNetMvc/8976/components/multi-use-site-extensions/round-panel) content in the following ways:

-* Call the [SetContent(String content)](https://docs.devexpress.com/AspNetMvc/DevExpress.Web.Mvc.RoundPanelSettings.SetContent(System.String)) method overload to specify a content as a string.
-This overload is intended for simple scenarios where it is necessary to render simple HTML content (specified directly as a parameter).
+* Call the [SetContent(String content)](https://docs.devexpress.com/AspNetMvc/DevExpress.Web.Mvc.RoundPanelSettings.SetContent(System.String)) method overload to specify the content as a string.
+This overload is intended for scenarios where it is necessary to render simple HTML content (specified directly as a parameter).
   ```
   settings.SetContent(@"<table border=\"1\"><tr><td>RoundPanel Content Here</td></tr></table>");
   ```